 Another important aspect of the legend is its positioning.
 This is

-handled through the tm_layout()
+handled through the position = argument within

-horizontal position (“left”, “right”, or “center”) and the vertical
+position (“left”, “center”, or “right”), and the vertical position

 tm_shape(saccitytracts) +